scryptedai/x402-hpke/packages/python/README.md

 ## Notes

-- AEAD is pinned to XChaCha20-Poly1305 for v1.
-AES-GCM is not supported.
+ - AEAD is pinned to ChaCha20-Poly1305 for v1 (envelope).
+AES-256-GCM may be offered as an optional profile in future versions for FIPS-oriented environments; suite pinning remains per-version.